bjzhang/bjzhang.github.io/_drafts/2017-03-17-linaro-connect-Chinese.md

     94: [4904464] I_ADDR_L_64IS0 : Address, Long, 64 bit, IS0.; Addr=0xFFFFFFC0008DB9A0;
     ```
     Mike/Mathieu said that it is the part of the alignment package which could not be avoided.
 Because decoder need the absolute address(the later package only contain the relative address).
 When Bamvor enable the cpu power up/off, there are lots of these type of packages which lead to more time to decode the package.
 It would be great to eliminate these set of package.
 Bamvor thought that ETM should output the package before it really output the first relative address.
 Mike feel it is hard to do in the hardware.
+    Mike:
+    ```
+    These packets are architecturally defined in the ETMv4 specification and hardware.
+They cannot be filtered out.
+They are vital for the correct decode of trace.
+It is not possible to determine when trace restarts without these packets.
+If they were missing from the stream then decode errors would occur as we cannot tell if packets are dropped when the ETM is powered down.
+Furthermore, for systems using timestamps, then the initial timestamp is emitted at this point as well.
+The ETM cannot delay in emitting these packets as is is designed to output trace as soon as possible to avoid any internal buffers becoming full and causing trace data to be dropped.
+    ```

 7.  bamvor ask for how to use other resource? sequencer, event(other than viswinst), comparator, viewdata.
 Mathieu suggest ask arm support.